-Electricians install electrical systems in structures; they install wiring and other electrical components, such as circuit breaker panels, switches, and light fixtures, and they follow blueprints, the National Electrical Code® and state and local codes.
-To prepare trainees a career in the electrical field, the ABA – AGC Education Fund offers a comprehensive, 4-level Electrical curriculum that complies with DOL time-based standards for apprenticeship.
+Electricians install electrical systems in structures; install wiring and other electrical components, such as circuit breaker panels, switches, and light fixtures, and follow blueprints, the National Electrical Code® and state and local codes.
+To prepare for an electrical field career, the ABA AGC Education Fund offers a comprehensive, 4-level Electrical curriculum that complies with Department of Labor (DOL) time-based standards for apprenticeship.

 What is required to apply?